Hayden977/hasm-cpp/README.md

 Additionally, the contents of the HASM memory space is hidden.
 The contents of the memory space can be accessed using the `peek` command.
 Silent mode is designed for minimalist users, or for users who are presenting their development.
-As of version 1.0, there is no way to toggle the silent flag within the interpreter.
+As of version 1.1, there is no way to toggle the silent flag within the interpreter.

 ### Syntax

-#### Mov
+#### mov
 Alias: `m`

 Usage: `mov SOURCE DESTINATION`